 Welcome!
 My name is Jay Keep.
-I am a fully qualified, experienced, Counsellor & Psychotherapist and Wellbeing Coach.
-I can offer you confidential, professional counselling from my relaxed, peaceful studio, which is situated on the edge of our beautiful Sherwood Forest in Edwinstowe, Nottinghamshire.
+I am a fully qualified, experienced, Counsellor & Psychotherapist.
+I am also a Wellbeing Coach, specialising in recovery from Chronic Fatigue/Fibromyalgia.
+I can offer you confidential, professional counselling/coaching from my relaxed, peaceful studio, which is situated on the edge of our beautiful Sherwood Forest in Edwinstowe, Nottinghamshire.

 It is conveniently placed for Newark, Ollerton, Worksop, Mansfield and surrounding areas by car or bus.There is ample free parking, disabled access and toilet facilities.
 An added bonus is that there is also a lovely, cosy tea room, opposite, owned by Lucy and assisted by her friendly, helpful staff.

 - All necessary precautionary measure are in place as per Government guidelines.

 - Hand sanitiser, disinfectant wipes and spray are freely available inside and outside the building, feel free to wear a mask/gloves.